 We believe that with the right action by the research community and former trial participants acting as ambassadors of research, clinical trials will reach a tipping point of perceived value and public interest.
 A groundswell of former trial participants, armed with their own data, may be more empowered to speak openly about their experiences — not as guinea pigs but as benefactors of a cutting-edge process of learning.
 While more people in the health system begin to speak the language of clinical research and trial networks connect to EHR systems, trials have the potential to become near ubiquitous in this setting.

 Today’s fragmented health technology and points of care will increasingly tap into a shared network.
 Physicians and patients will regularly receive eligibility alerts in their EHR interface and patients’ collaborative care teams will include trial staff.
 Care pathways, automatically generated for shared decision-making between providers and patients, will expand to include trials as additional care options.

 Takeaways for Biopharma companies

 So, what does this vision of the future mean for today’s researchers in the biopharmaceutical industry?
 It’s evident that adopting and applying a more open, human-centered, and integrated mind-set is essential to success in the next evolution of clinical trials.
 However, the respondents we spoke to identified culture and inertia as the largest overall barriers to progress.
 Preparing for the future of clinical trials — whether focused on a specific theme presented above or a combination of all three — requires action and leadership.
 While political, demographic, technological, and scientific factors will all determine the scope of change and the speed with which it arrives, opting to wait and see isn’t a viable option.
 We believe industry leaders will need to:

-Adam Berman and Kelsey Jakee are life sciences experts at PA Consulting
+Kelsey Jakee is a life sciences expert at PA Consulting